Fremantle Stuff > places > Guildford. See also: Guildford Convict Hiring Depot.

-Buildings of historic interest in Guildford include: the Garrick Theatre (former commissariat), the colonial gaol, the Mechanics Institute, the courthouse, Taylor's Cottage, a washhouse, Woodbridge House, Town Hall, four hotels, St Matthew's Church.
-See also Guildford hotels.
+Buildings of historic interest in Guildford include: the Garrick Theatre (former commissariat), the colonial gaol, the Mechanics Institute, the courthouse, Taylor's Cottage, a washhouse, Woodbridge House, Town Hall, four hotels, St Matthew's Church, and Edmund DuCane's house and offices (now a private house) at 14 Meadown Street See also Guildford hotels.

-People of historic interest to Guildford include: James Stirling, William Preston, Charles Harper, Thomas Yule, Richard Meares, Pietro Porcelli (for the war memorial).
+People of historic interest to Guildford include: Edmund DuCane RE, James Stirling RN, William Preston, Charles Harper, Thomas Yule, Richard Meares, Pietro Porcelli (for the war memorial).

 Places of historic interest in Guildford include: Stirling Square Park, Meadow Street.

-Lost buildings of historic interest that were in Guildford include: most of the buildings of the convict depot - only the gaol, commissariat, and superindentant's house remain.
+Lost buildings of historic interest that were in Guildford include: most of the buildings of the convict depot - only the gaol, commissariat, and superintendent's (DuCane's) house remain.

 Cammilleri, Cara 1971, 'Walter Padbury (1820-1907): Pioneer Pastoralist, Merchant and Philanthropist', Early Days, Volume 7, Part 3: 51-64.